saranderson13/saranderson13.github.io/_posts/2020-07-25-problem_solving_for_simple_problems.markdown

 ```

-#### Step Four: Optimization, Troublshooting, and Code Integrity
+### Step Four: Optimization, Troublshooting, and Code Integrity
 Start with the places that you noted before.
 They will likely lead you to more places that can be simplified, reduced, combined or made more efficient from a runtime perspective.
 True optimization is working on that runtime perspective.

 Now, there are a few problems with the above code.
 To be specific:
 - There is some flawed logic
-- There are some places where the code can be written more succinctly
+- There is a place where the code can be written more succinctly
 - There is a place where you can cut down the runtime.
 - And there is also a place where you should defend against the user being a shenaniganizer and causing your code to break.

 **Flawed Logic:** In my initial 'obvious' tests, I checked for whether the number was even.
-I did this so that if it was, I wouldn't have to go through the iterization, which would slow down the runtime in a completely unnecessary and unavoidable way.
+I did this so that if it was, I wouldn't have to go through the iterization, which would slow down the runtime in a completely unnecessary and avoidable way.
 However, there is actually *one* even number that *is* prime: 2.
 So I should add that into my check.

 ```
-return false if num <=1 || (num != 2 && num.even())
+return false if num <= 1 || (num != 2 && num.even())
 ```